Probate Q&A Series

 First, gather all written records.
 This may include the signed agreement, emails, text messages, and notes from any meetings.
 A clear, written agreement makes enforcement easier.

-2. Petition the Clerk of Superior Court for Instructions
+2. Petition the Probate Court for Appropriate Relief

-If the estate is still under administration, you can ask the Clerk of Superior Court in the county handling probate to issue instructions.
-Under North Carolina General Statutes §28A-12-1, the court can interpret agreements and order the personal representative to withhold or distribute funds accordingly.
-A petition for instructions helps clarify each heir’s obligations and prevents further dissipation of assets.
+If the estate is still under administration, you can ask the Probate Court in the county handling the estate to address disputes concerning administration and distribution.
+A petition can help clarify each heir’s obligations and prevent further dissipation of assets.

 3. Seek a Temporary Restraining Order or Injunction